albar965/littlenavmap-manual/src/en/MENUS.rst

 Completely ignores the simulator database and takes all information from the Navigraph database.

-This mode is automatically selected if the simulator navdatabase is empty.
+This mode is automatically selected if the simulator navigation database is empty.

 .. note::